moguls753/nextcloud_dockerfile/README.md

-# nextcloud
+# Dockerfile for NC with pdlib and dlib
-Dockerfile for Facerecognition integration in Nextcloud
+Dockerfile which integrates the Facerecognition App with its dependencies into a NC:apache Dockerimage